lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This thesis employs ample bioinformatics techniques.
 Yet, I have managed to not use the term once before this section of the introduction.
-Firstly, because this general introductions focusses on the plant and symbiosis biology first.
+Firstly, because I chose to focus on the plant and symbiosis biology first.
-And secondly because the definition of bioinformatics deserves a paragraph by itself.
+And secondly because the definition of bioinformatics deserves a paragraph by itself before we dive in deeper.

 The typical image of bioinformatics revolves around computer science and application of tools, more than biology.
 Too often, bioinformaticians are seen as a "number crunching by nerds who look at black terminal screens all day".
-Now there is truth in that definition, ask any of my old colleagues.
+Now there is truth in that definition, ask any of my old colleagues about how they picture me.
 But it doesn't quite do justice to the field as a whole.
-Like claiming ecologists only spend time in the field determining plant species, or claiming molecular biologist train all day to move miniature amounts of water around.
+One could similarly claim that ecologists only spend time in the field determining plant species, or that molecular biologist train all day to move miniature amounts of water around.
-These statements are perhaps ironic, have a bit of truth in them, but are not very helpful.
+These statements are perhaps ironic, and they have a bit of truth in them.
+But they are not very helpful for understanding the bigger picture behind these stereotypical acts.

 The original definition of bioinformatics is much more interesting and helpful to understand bioinformatic works.
 **Bioinformatics is the study of information processes in biological systems** [@Hesper1970; @Hogeweg2011]**.**